SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 The feature Plane creates a new constructive plane.

-Plane is a construction object and it can be created as in a part as in part set.
+Plane is a construction object and it can be created as in a part as in a part set.
 To create a plane:

 #. select in the Main Menu *Construction - > Plane* item  or
 #. click **Point** button in the toolbar